the-coding-cave/LearnGITandCLI/GitandGithub/notes/gitandgithub-traversymedia.md

  * ` $ git status ` lets him know that he is currently on the master branch
- * ` git checkout login` he creates a branch called login
+ * ` git checkout -b login` he creates a branch called login
- * ` touch login.html` he works on structure of the login page
+ * ` touch login.html` he works on the login page
  *  Since he can also access all the files on the master branch on the login branch, he decides to make a change in index.html to create a login button.
+ *  `$ git add . ` he adds the new file and changes to the index to the staging area.
+ *  `$ git commit -m "worked on login form and login button for the front page (index file)` he commits his changes
+ * ` $ git checkout master`  he switches back to the master branch.
+Both the changes to index file and the             login.html file are not in the directory on the master branch.
+This is because they were made in the login        branch.
+The developer needs to merge the login branch and the master branch for the code that he worked on to     show up in the master.
+ *  Still on the master.
+He types `$ git merge login` and enters a commit message to explain why the merge is         necessary.
+ *  The merge is successful.